Most Popular Roulette Strategies

 |Corners (4 numbers)||8:1||10.81%|

-The Martingale strategy is an attempt to win back losses from the previous round.
+The Martingale Strategy Roulette is an attempt to win back losses from the previous round.
 If you lose, you’d then bet double the amount on the next spin.
 Let’s say you wager $10, but you lose.
 Next time you would then bet $20.

-There’s one obvious problem with this strategy, which is that you’re not guaranteed a win by any means.
+There’s one obvious problem with the Martingale strategy – you’re not guaranteed a win by any means.
 If you lose again during the next round, you’ll find yourself in an even deeper hole.

 This is similar to the strategy above in that it involves doubling your bets.
-However, with the Reverse Martingale strategy, you double your bet only when you win.
+However, with the Reverse Martingale Strategy Roulette, you double your bet only when you win.
 In the case of a loss, you’d return back to what your original wager was.

 The Fibonacci strategy is only used on the bets that carry roughly 50% odds of winning.
 This includes odd/even, red/black or high/low.

 It’s based on the Fibonacci sequence of numbers, where each number in a sequence is the sum of the previous two numbers.
-It is somewhat similar to the Martingale strategy but considered less aggressive.
+It is somewhat similar to the Martingale Strategy Roulette but considered less aggressive.

 The D’Alembert strategy is named after 18th-century mathematician Jean-Baptiste le Rond d’Alembert.
 Like the Fibonacci and Martingale strategies, it’s only used on the even bets.